What’s Next for Google? March 21, 2008

 Psst!
 Hey buddy, can I interest you in a HD-DVD player?
 February 22, 2008

-Posted by Matsu in Microsoft, News, Technology.1 comment so far
+Posted by Matsu in Microsoft, News, Technology.

 Earlier this week Toshiba announced they are discontinuing HD-DVD.
 Which is their way to acknowledge that the Blu-ray standard won the high definition media wars.